mattgriffindev/hi-lo/README.md

 **Color Scheme**

-TBC
+The main color scheme consists of #394057 and #B6ECB6.
+These alternate between the background and foreground color depending on the user's theme preference, i.e. light or dark.

 **Typography**

 The main font is Irish Grover.
 This is used throughout the site with a cursive fallback font.
+This font was chosen because of its fun and engaging look.

 The paragraph font is Roboto.
 This is used through the site with a sans-serif fallback font.
+This font was chosen because of its readability for smaller text.

 The signature font is M PLUS 1 Code.
 This is used in the footer with a cursive fallback font.

-**Imagery**

-TBC

 **Interactive Links**